 Which phones feature a hole-punch camera?

-This is also the first device to launch outside of China with the hole-punch solution.
-That in itself is what will make this phone an interesting proposition for many; it's beaten even the big guns to the punch.
+The first device to launch outside of China with the hole-punch solution.
+That is what will make this phone an interesting proposition for many' it even beat the big guns to the punch.
 Although it's not been replaced by the Honor 20 (above), per se, this device is now a generation old, so the newer 20 - which has a very similar design - is most likely where you should buy.

 Huawei Nova 4

 Wind back the clock to late 2018 and Huawei was actually the first company to release a hole-punch camera solution.
-But you'll only find the Nova 4 in China for the time being, thus it's not a device that's widely known.
+But you'll only find the Nova 4 in China, thus it's not a device that's widely known.

 Samsung Galaxy A8s